MichaelcodP/sports-stats-dashboard/README.md

 # Sports Stats Dashboard

-A comprehensive FastAPI-based sports analytics dashboard that leverages TheSportsDB API for match data and integrates multiple Large Language Models (OpenAI GPT, Google Gemini, and Groq) for intelligent match analysis.
+A FastAPI-based sports analytics dashboard that leverages TheSportsDB API for match data and integrates multiple Large Language Models (OpenAI GPT, Google Gemini, and Groq) for intelligent match analysis.
 Features a web-based UI, robust error handling with mock data fallbacks, and Redis caching for performance.

 ## Features